Life As a Manicurist or Pedicurist

-Example of Manicurist or Pedicurist Job Clean and shape customers’ fingernails and toenails.
+Manicurist or Pedicurist Example Clean and shape customers' fingernails and toenails.
 May polish or decorate nails.

 - Promote and sell nail care products.

-When polled, Manicurists and Pedicurists say the following skills are most frequently used in their jobs:
+These are the skills Manicurists and Pedicurists say are the most useful in their careers:

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.